-Windows command: ecm_installer_loc/Disk1/setup.exe -deinstall -jreLoc jre_location
+Windows command: wc_content_installer_loc/Disk1/setup.exe -deinstall -jreLoc jre_location

-If you double-click setup.exe, you will be prompted for the JRE location.
-After you enter the path, click Enter to start the installer.
+If you double-click setup. exe, the installer either prompts you for the JRE location or returns an error.
+If you get an error, enter the command with the JRE location included.
+If you are prompted for the JRE location, enter the path, and then click Enter to start the deinstallation.